Geology

 Nodal Data To MapMulti-select: Elevation, Layer Thickness, X Coordinate, Y CoordinateControls which data components are included in the surfaces.

 Data MappingChoice: To Top, To BottomControls to which surfaces the nodal data components are mapped.
-For example, if Top is selected, layer thicknesses are mapped to the surface corresponding to the top of each layer.
+For example, if Top is selected, layer thicknesses are mapped to the surface that corresponds to the top of each layer.

 Set Min MaxChoice: Use All Surfaces, Use Selected SurfaceAllows the user to either use the min and max of all surfaces, or to set the min and max to that of the selected surface.